Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/03-Behavioral-PatternsPt.1/Lesson3.md

 - the URL is xxxx
 2) For Activity 1:
-- one possible solution is hidden in this activity's markdown -->
+- one possible solution is hidden in this activity's markdown
+3) for Activity 2:
+- the Completed solution for the RemoteControl class is hidden in its markdown -->

 ## Minute-by-Minute